tremo123/Ogar-unlimited/README.md

 ## Custom skins (guide)
-You can use custom skins by putting them in customskins.txt the format is `[shortcut] [skin]` for the skin field, to use a URL skin, you do `:http://url` DO NOT FORGET TO GET REID OF THE S IF IT IS HTTPS OR FORGET TO PUT A : BEFORE.To use a in game skin, use `%skinname`
+You can use custom skins by putting them in customskins.txt the format is `[shortcut] [skin]` for the skin field, to use a URL skin, you do `:http://url` DO NOT FORGET TO GET REID OF THE S IF IT IS HTTPS OR FORGET TO PUT A : BEFORE.To use an agario skin, use `%skinname`To use that skin in game simply do `<skinsshortuct>` and then your name,

 ## Obtaining and Using